Yandex Cloud

 Checking a connection using TensorFlowChecking a connection using TensorFlow

-1. Select the desired GPU configuration.
+1. Select the GPU configuration you need.
 In our example, we use the g1.1 configuration.

-2. Enter the following code in the cell:
+2. Enter the following code in a cell:

 import tensorflow as tf